sempare/sempare-delphi-template-engine/README.md

 If you would like to support the development of this project, please feel free to make a financial contribution.
 Please contact info@sempare.ltd for more information.

 Most features have some basic tests in place.
 If a bug has been discovered, please include a basic test/scenario replicating the issue if possible as this will ease the investigation process.
 At the end of this document is a listing of todo, design decisions and known bugs.

 ## Components
 Sempare Boot Velocity uses interfaces extensively.
-This makes memory management much easier as interfaced objects are reference counted.
+This makes memory management much easier as interfaced objects are reference counted and alls for code to be more readable as minimal try/catch/finally block are required.

-To make using Velocity easy, you need to just include a reference to Sempare.Boot.Template.Velocity:
+To make using Velocity easy, you need to just include a reference to the _Sempare.Boot.Template.Velocity_ unit:
 ```
 uses
     Sempare.Boot.Template.Velocity;